Frequently Asked Questions

 Legal & property: location of physical documents, insurance policies, property deeds, vehicle titles.

-You don't need to store passwords — just enough context that your loved ones know where things are and who to contact.
+You don't need to store passwords — just enough context that the people who depend on you know where things are and who to contact.

 Yes.
 From the Export page you can download your vault in four formats: HTML (readable in any browser), Markdown, JSON, and CSV.
-You can also generate an Emergency Access export — a standalone offline document designed for your executor.
+You can also generate an Emergency Access export — a standalone offline document designed for your continuity contact, including your vault instructions and continuity playbook.

 All exports contain your complete vault data in plaintext — store them securely and delete them when no longer needed.